sammedsc45/sammedsc45/README.md

 - 🌱 **Learning**: Currently focusing on **Full Stack Development** with JavaScript/TypeScript frameworks like **React.js**, **Node.js**, and **MongoDB**.
 - 🚀 **Working On**: Building seamless web interfaces and dynamic applications that balance performance and design.
-- 💞️ **Collaborate With Me**: I’m open to collaborating on innovative projects that solve real-world problems.
+- 💞️ **Collaborate With Me**: I'm open to collaborating on innovative projects that solve real-world problems.
 - 🎯 **Aspiring**: To master modern tech stacks and contribute meaningfully to the software development community.
 - 📧 **Reach Out**: [sammedchougule321@gmail.com](mailto:sammedchougule321@gmail.com)